 - Veterinary surgeons are not permitted to supply injectable steroids to anyone (except another veterinary surgeon), nor to return them to the supplier.
 No prescribing is permitted.

-- Animals requiring treatment with an injectable steroid must be injected by the veterinary surgeon, or another person is permitted to carry out the injection if they are in the immediate presence of the veterinary surgeon who supplies the product to them for the purpose.
+- Animals requiring treatment with an injectable steroid must be injected by the veterinary surgeon.
+Another person is permitted to carry out the injection in the immediate presence of the veterinary surgeon who supplies the product to them for the purpose.

 - All injectable steroids must be kept in a locked container (cupboard, case, vehicle, etc.) when not in use.